When you see another performer do their thing, do you watch how they handle the performance, and the audience?

-Think about it – have you ever been wowed by the abilities of a virtuoso musician, only to become completely bored 15 minutes into the concert (and then feel guilty about it)?
+Think about it – have you ever been wowed by the abilities of a virtuoso musician or dancer only to become completely bored twelve minutes into the event?

-Too much of any one thing – however good – is just TOO much.
+Too much of any one thing – however amazing it is – is just TOO much.

 TAKEAWAY: Variety is the spice of life.
 Look for ways to mix things up in your set.